votesUP Manual

 Formatting options are available to highlight text sections.
 To do this, you need to enclose the relevant words or text parts with small codes, e.g. [i]…[/i] for italics, [u]…[/u] for underlined and [b]…[/b] for bold texts.
 Further options are [s]strikethrough[/s], [sup]superscript[/sup] and [sub]subscript[/sub].
 By using [table], [tr], [th], [td] you can design tables like in HTML. [hr] creates a horizontal line.

-To make things easier, votesUP can set up a template for general meetings with just a click of a button.
-Typical voting items such as approving the agenda, approving the minutes, etc., will be automatically included.
-Of course, all elements can be modified at any time.
-The automatic setup is only available when no agenda item is defined yet.
+To make things easier, votesUP can set up a template for a general type of meeting at the click of a button.
+Typical voting items such as approval of the agenda, approval of the minutes, etc., will be automatically included.
+Of course, all items can be modified at any time.
+The automatic setup is only available if no agenda items have been defined yet.

-Each agenda item can be supplemented with one or more downloadable documents.
-Allowed file types are primarily office documents (OpenDocument standard and Microsoft Office), as well as PDF and CSV.
+Each agenda item can be accompanied by one or more downloadable documents.
+Allowed file types are primarily Office documents (OpenDocument standard and Microsoft Office), PDF and CSV.

-During the event, each item on the agenda may be activated with or without a speakers list, as long as you have not deactivated the speakers lists in general via the event settings.
+During the event, each agenda item can be enabled with or without a speaker list, unless you have disabled speaker lists in the event settings.

 Every agenda item may be edited, amended or deleted also later on during the event.